Skip to main content

 SPA and SSR Frameworks Configuration

-If PageWorkers is loaded and executed before or at the same time as critical resources, optimizations may be attempted before the relevant content is displayed on the page.
-Although the PageWorkers tag is designed to handle this by reapplying them as many times as possible, it is preferable to avoid this and only execute the tag when the page is ready to be modified.
+If Botify optimizations are loaded and executed before or at the same time as critical resources, optimizations may be attempted before the relevant content is displayed on the page.
+Although the Botify snippet is designed to handle this by reapplying them as many times as possible, it is preferable to avoid this and only execute the snippet when the page is ready to be modified.

 Refer to the framework-specific guides to obtain the desired result for the most popular front-end frameworks, as each may have its own method of implementing this behavior.